jose-galvan/SnipSnap/packages/client/README.md

-# ChopChop Client
+# SnipSnap Client

-React frontend for ChopChop URL shortener, built with TypeScript and Vite.
+React frontend for SnipSnap URL shortener, built with TypeScript and Vite.

 Currently, two official plugins are available: